seanredmond/heniautos/README.md

 | 12 | Thargēliṓn         | BCE 0416-May-23 | 29    |
 | 13 | Skirophoriṓn       | BCE 0416-Jun-21 | 29    |

-Since the 12th month ends on June 20, before the solstice (June 28 on the Julian calendar at this time), this year needed a 13th month to extend through to the beginning of the next year after the solstice.
-Athenians intercalated by repeating one of the months, usually Posideiṓn which Heniautos intercalates by default (you can choose other months).
+Posideiṓn hústeros ("later Posideiṓn") is the intercalated month.
+Without this extra month, the 12th month would end on June 20, before the solstice (June 28 on the Julian calendar at this time).
+Athenians intercalated by repeating one of the months, usually Posideiṓn as shown here, which Heniautos intercalates by default (you can choose other months).

 ## Example